 About the German Shepherd Dog

-The German Shepherd Dog remains the second most popular breed on the Canadian Kennel Clubs Top Ten breeds list and it has been there for many years.
+The German Shepherd Dog is one of the most popular breed of dogs.
 German Shepherds are often described at the "Total Dog" due to their versatility and intelligence.

 The breed is so intelligent and learns so readily that it has been used as a working dog in a variety of areas: sheepdog, guard in police work, as a guide for the blind, in search and rescue service and in the military.
 His fine nose can sniff out drugs and intruders and alert handlers to the presence of underground mines in time to avoid detonation, or gas leaks in pipes buried 15 feet underground.
 The German Shepherd also excels in many other dog activities and sports including: schutzhund, tracking, obedience, agility, flyball, ring sport and much, much more.
 In addition to all of that, the German Shepherd is also a popular show dog and family companion.